MatthewClarkMay/beautiful-jekyll/red-team-links.md

 title: Red Team Tools and References
 ---

-Here is a small collection of tools I find useful for various blue team operations.
+Here is a small collection of tools I find useful for various red team operations.

 ## Tools